-Equally helpful may be the benchmarks provided by the economies that over time have had the best performance regionally or globally on the number of steps, time or cost required to enforce a contract through the courts (figure 10.2).
-These benchmarks help show what is possible in improving the efficiency of contract enforcement.
+The benchmarks provided by the economies that over time have had the best performance regionally or globally on the number of steps, time or cost required to enforce a contract through the courts (figure 10.2) help show what is possible in improving the efficiency of contract enforcement.
 And changes in regional averages can show where Zambia is keeping up-and where it is falling behind.